XML RSS

 It will take time to gather this information.
 Please check back often.

-But my main interest is to provide free songwriting tips, secrets and inspiration to those who are beginning songwriters - no matter your age.
+But my main interest is to provide tips, secrets and inspiration to those who are beginning songwriters - no matter your age.
 Songwriting skills can be developed when you are older, too.

 Why Write Songs?